 Charter of Victims’ Rights review

 We are currently reviewing the Charter of Victims’ Rights to assess how well it meets the diverse needs of victims of crime in Queensland.
+The review has 2 stages of public consultation.

 It focuses on: